People We Meet on Vacation: Film adaptation

 A film adaptation was announced in October 2022, with Brett Haley attached to direct and Temple Hill Entertainment to produce.
-In August 2024, Netflix announced that they would produce the movie with Sony Pictures, and that Tom Blyth and Emily Bader were cast in the roles of Alex and Poppy.
-Filming began in New Orleans, Louisiana in fall 2024 and the movie is set to premiere on January 9, 2026.
+In August 2024, Netflix announced that they would produce the movie with Sony Pictures, and that Tom Blyth and Emily Bader were cast in the roles of Alex and Poppy, respectively.
+Filming began in New Orleans, Louisiana in fall 2024 and the movie premiered on January 9, 2026.